AveryBurke/lloyd_gpu/README.md

 1. Move each point to the centroid of its cell
 1. Repeat these steps

-As the distance between a point and the centroid of its cell gradually diminishes, the distribution of points converges to a relatively uniform configuration.
+As the distance between a point and the centroid of its cell gradually diminishes, the distribution of points converges to a mesh of relatively uniform cells like the one pictured at the top of this article.

 # Dependencies
 The project is built with, [Webpack](https://webpack.js.org/) and [Yarn](https://yarnpkg.com/).
 You will also need a [browser that supports WebGpu](https://caniuse.com/webgpu)